selfage/bundler_cli/README.md

 $ bundage pexe -h
 Usage: bundage executeInPuppeteer|pexe [options] <binFile>

 Execute the presumably bundled JavaScript file in Puppeteer, i.e., headless Chrome.
 The file ext can be neglected and is always fixed as .js.
-The file path needs to be relative to <rootDir>.
 Pass through arguments to the exectuable file after --.

 Options:
-  -r, --root-dir <rootDir>  The root directory that source file, output file, and asset files should be relative to.
-If not provided, it will be
+  -r, --base-dir <baseDir>  The base directory that all imported assets should be relative to, such that a web server can serve files at this
-                            the current working directory.
+                            directory.
+If not provided, it will be the current working directory.
   -p, --port <port>         The port number to start your local server.
 Default to 8000.
   -h, --help                display help for command
 ```